SFS TURKS & CAICOS: MARINE RESOURCE STUDIES (SEMESTER)

 - Application Deadline: Rolling admissions.
 Early applications encouraged

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-Spend a semester on the island of South Caicos, where spectacular marine ecosystems are largely untouched by tourism and development – for now.
-Don your wetsuit and conduct research on coral reefs, seagrass meadows, underwater mangroves, and a host of marine life.
-Evaluate fisheries resources and policies while collecting data that helps community members balance their rights and needs with the island’s conservation goals.
+On the island of South Caicos, spectacular marine ecosystems are still largely untouched by tourism and development.
+Spend a semester among the island’s incredible marine life as you conduct field exercises and research to study coral reefs, seagrass meadows, and mangroves.
+Evaluate fisheries resources and policies, meet with local residents, and analyze the impacts of climate change on the island ecosystems.
+Finish the semester by designing an in-depth research project and collecting data to help community members balance their rights and needs with the island’s conservation goals.

-- Go snorkeling and/or diving in the clear waters around South Caicos to conduct marine species identification and coral bleaching exercises.
+- Go snorkeling and diving in the clear waters around South Caicos to conduct marine species identification exercises and parrotfish surveys.

-- Take an excursion to the islands of Middle and North Caicos to explore the variety of ecosystems in TCI, including caves, tropical forests, and protected wetlands.
+- Take an excursion to the islands of Middle Caicos, North Caicos, and Providenciales to explore the variety of ecosystems in the TCI, including caves and protected wetlands.